acoustep/ember-cli-foundation-6-sass/README.md

 {{yield}}
 ```

-Use the component block with any Foundation Javascript code
+Place the component block inside of application.hbs or with any Foundation Javascript code.

 ```hbs
 {{!-- Example Foundation accordion menu --}}